 Being an Admired Leader Instead of a Pushy Boss for Your Kids

-Do you liked to be bossed around?
+Do you like to be bossed around?
 Probably not!
 How does the thought of being managed by someone else make you feel?
 Irritated?
 Angry?
 Rebellious?
 If you’re like most, you react negatively to someone trying to boss or control you.

 Your children are no different.
 They also do not like when you try to control their behavior.
 You can test this out by watching their reaction to your commands.
 What happens when you tell them to hurry up?
 Does this cause them to go faster?
 How about when you tell your kids to stop fighting or quit whining?

 Considering the Characteristics of Your Favorite Boss